Strength Training For Rugby: Essential Principles

 3) Improving Rate of Force Development (RFD) Being strong is great because it increases the maximal amount of force you can produce.
 With that said, it's also important that you're able to produce that force quickly so that it carries over as well as possible to the dynamic nature of competitive rugby.
 Exercises like Box Jumps, Split squat jumps and Explosive press-ups are fantastic for this.
 Typically 3-4 sets of 3-5 reps right at the start of your workout does the trick.

 Want a Rugby Strength & Conditioning Programme Custom Built For Your Needs?

 Learning all about SRA and training concepts is great, but if putting it all together into a programme yourself seems like a bit of a hassle, then I've got you covered.

 I've put together a custom programme writing option, where you can ask me to build you a training programme from scratch, specifically for your needs.

 I'll also combine this with a monthly check-in so that you can review progress, ask questions and provide feedback.
 You can learn more about custom programming here.

 Strength Training for Rugby Summary

 Proper strength training for rugby should focus on building massive amounts of leg strength, packing on lean muscle and improving Rate of Force Development.
 A combination of plyometrics plus multi-joint, compound strength exercises should accomplish this, and there really isn't much need for fancy exercises that 'replicate' the sport. .
 That's pretty much all for today, but if you've got any specific questions feel free to get in touch and I'll do my best to help out.
-And as always, if you're looking for high-quality strength and conditioning support from a coach you can trust, you can book a call to chat with me here.
-'Til Next Time Alex
+And if you want more training advice, workouts and programmes, consider joining my mailing list.
+'Til Next Time

 Msc Strength & Conditioning British Weightlifting Tutor/Educator